madhhuurrii/QA_Practice/src/main/java/ecomm/notes.md

 - Git and Github is the version control management
 - CI tool Jenkins is used to run the scripts
 - Extent Spark Report test result are generated after each run

+Why need a BaseClass?
+- CodeReusability
+- Scalability : Easy to maintain
+- Centralized control
+- Foundation for Test execution